 A Marriage Made in Heaven-ly Food Venues – Lucy and ben Cuthbert

 Lucy and Ben Cuthbert are the proud parents of two beautiful children, and 5 hugely successful food venues in Folkestone.
 They have contributed so much to Folkestone’s name as a foody town.
 You can eat a wealth of delicious dishes; from fresh fish to slow-roast pork; vegan pancakes and home-made pizza thanks to these two.
+The Guardian has recently picked The Pullman as one of the best pub gardens on the South coast too.
 What’s more; employing 85 local people across their restaurants, supporting the local economy plays a huge role in what they do.
-Folkelife is no stranger to any of their venues, so picked the newest – Market Square – to meet the family.
+Folkelife is no stranger to any of their venues, so picked Market Square to meet the family.

 “Lucy and I met 8 years ago; I was living in Folkestone, and Lucy was in Canterbury.
 I had a job where I was travelling a lot and was looking for something different.
 Lucy was doing an MA in Fine Arts at the time.
 A friend told us about The Pullman and what can I say?
 We ummed and aahhhed!
 If we were going to take it on, it would be a huge risk.
 We’d both have to leave our jobs, and invest in it, do it up and make it work.
 I have a background in hospitality, having run quite a few bars in a previous life.”

 “At that time, there weren’t any pubs in Folkestone that we would go to.
-But there was a really big food scene emerging, pioneered by Josh De Haan and Mark Sargeant at Rocksalt.
+But there was a really big food scene emerging, pioneered by the team at Rocksalt.
 Blooms was blooming!
 There were other restaurants doing well proving that Folkestone had a food movement going on.”

 “I can remember sitting in traffic coming up to the Blackwall tunnel and feeling totally fed up.
 We’d been talking about taking on The Pullman, and had made a business plan.
 Lucy rang me and said ‘I’ve just gone into the bank and got my Post-grad loan, I really think we should go for this pub.
 Match the funds, and let’s do it!”